-Venture capitalists generally take a leap of faith on a business idea or founder when choosing to invest in a start-up.
+Venture capitalists generally take a leap of faith with a business idea or founder when choosing to invest in a start-up.
 They have to value a company whose future financial success hinges on an unproven technology or product that hasn’t been fully commercialized or has yet to generate any revenue.
-And because of the longer time horizon to profitability and a greater degree of uncertainty of achieving success, venture capital has a risk-return profile that is significantly different from that of a conventional, established business with predictable revenues.
-As a result, the tools and valuation methods venture capitalists use to assess a business without any tangible assets is different too.
+And because of the longer time horizon to profitability and a greater degree of uncertainty of achieving success, VC has a risk-return profile that is significantly different from that of a conventional, established business with predictable revenues.
+As a result, the tools and valuation methods venture capitalists use to assess a business without any tangible assets are different, too.

 Session topics may include:

 - Limited Partner/General Partner Negotiation and Contracting

 - The VC Business Model: Sourcing, Screening, and Selection

 - Venture Capital Valuation Method

 - Term Sheets: The Venture Capitalist's and Entrepreneur's perspectives

 Wharton’s David Wessels and University of Florida’s Jay Ritter discuss why Spotify chose a direct listing to go public.